You’ve noticed cracks on your foundation walls.

-Push Piers stabilize foundations by transferring the weight of the home deep below the foundation, reaching to bedrock or competent strata.
+Push Piers stabilize foundations by transferring the weight of the home deep beneath the foundation, reaching bedrock or competent strata below.

-Helical Piers are an excellent way to stabilize foundations when there is sufficient knowledge of local soil conditions.
+Helical Piers are another excellent way to stabilize foundations when there is sufficient knowledge of local soil conditions.
 They are advanced into the soils underneath the foundation via a helical blade.

 Wall Anchor Systems

-Wall Anchors use the soils beyond the foundation walls to exert counter pressure on failing foundation walls.
-This holds the walls in place on the short term, and it allows your contractor to attempt to straighten the walls back to their original position over time.
+Wall Anchors use the soil beyond the foundation walls to exert counter pressure on failing foundation walls.
+This permanently holds the bowing or buckling walls and also allows your contractor to attempt to straighten the walls back to their original position over time.

 Can I Have A Settlement Issue If My Foundation Walls Aren’t Cracked?